Transportation Demand Management Plan Update

 A King County Metro bus crosses I-405 on the 8th Street bridge near downtown Bellevue

 Are you a business organization, employer or property manager of a Bellevue worksite?
-The TDM program provides you with assistance and resources for helping Bellevue employees/tenants get to your worksite using non-drive-alone modes.
-You can respond below with your thoughts on how we can be of greater assistance to you and your employees/tenants, as well as the economic vitality of Bellevue.
+Bellevue TDM provides you with assistance and resources for helping your Bellevue employees/tenants get to your worksite using non-drive-alone modes.
+You can respond below with your thoughts on how we can best support you and your employees/tenants.

 Before diving in, take a second to think about these questions:

-• How you get around Bellevue?
+• Residents/workers: How you get around Bellevue?
 What factors play into your choice?

-• How would you like the city to help broaden your choices?
+• Residents/workers: How would you like the city to help broaden your choices?

 Are you a business organization, employer or property manager of a Bellevue worksite?
-The TDM program provides you with assistance and resources for helping Bellevue employees/tenants get to your worksite using non-drive-alone modes.
-You can respond below with your thoughts on how we can be of greater assistance to you and your employees/tenants, as well as the economic vitality of Bellevue.
+Bellevue TDM provides you with assistance and resources for helping your Bellevue employees/tenants get to your worksite using non-drive-alone modes.
+You can respond below with your thoughts on how we can best support you and your employees/tenants.

 Before diving in, take a second to think about these questions:

-• How you get around Bellevue?
+• Residents/workers: How you get around Bellevue?
 What factors play into your choice?

-• How would you like the city to help broaden your choices?
+• Residents/workers: How would you like the city to help broaden your choices?